 For example: "diagnostic, therapeutic and surgical methods for the treatment of humans or animals" can be excluded from patentability.

 The implementation of the Agreement is a matter for national legislation.
 Thus it would be important for health authorities to understand the scope and application of the TRIPS Agreement in order to provide inputs for national laws and measures that contribute to public health and safety.
 At the same time, the TRIPS Agreement provisions also allow for Members to consider options for research and development, and transfer of technology so as to develop domestic capacity in manufacturing.

 The patent status of a product (in this case, a medical device) is important for purposes of pricing, and thus access to affordable medical devices, for patients and the public healthcare system.

-Therefore it would be of benefit to AHWP Member Economies to be better informed of the interface with trade aspects in developing measures to harmonise the controls of medical devices in the region.
-This would also be consistent with future related work of the AHWP.
+Therefore it would be of benefit to GHWP Member Economies to be better informed of the interface with trade aspects in developing measures to harmonize the controls of medical devices in the region.
+This would also be consistent with future related work of the GHWP.